How to Cancel Netflix: Stop Your Netflix Subscription on iPhone, iPad, Android, and online

 How to Cancel Your Netflix: Android

-To cancel your Netflix account on an Android phone or tablet you’ll have to visit the web browser.
-Open the Netflix application on your Android and tap on the three vertical lines in the lower right-hand corner.
+- To cancel your Netflix account on an Android phone or tablet you’ll have to visit the web browser.
+Open the Netflix application on your Android and tap on the profile icon in the upper right-hand corner.

 How to Cancel Your Netflix Account: iOS